zeroaltud/cobalt---console/README.md

 # How to change the port or IP

 Go to `settings.h` and change URL_HOST and URL_PORT to what you want.

+# how to disable console unlocked
+Go to `settings.h` and change bool enable console to 0 instead of 1.

 # How to enable hybrid